Loden Foundation: History and beginnings

+Today, the main office is based in Thimphu and run by a team of 11 employees in the management team and three early learning centre facilitators headed by the President, Mr Sangay Tshering with advisory support from the governing Board of Trustees.

 Loden and its logo

-Tibetan/Bhutanese word Loden (བློ་ལྡན་ wylie: blo ldan) literally means "possessing intelligence".
+Tibetan/Bhutanese word Loden (བློ་ལྡན Wyliee: blo ldan) means "possessing intelligence".
 It is an epithet of the learned and wise.
 It is one of the names of the Buddha of Wisdom, of Padmasambhava, who brought Buddhism to the Himalayan region and a term for Bodhisattva, an altruistic being who seeks enlightenment for the whole world.

 The Loden logo symbolized giving knowledge and wisdom.
 It is a Himalayan book in the rectangular poti format.
-The book on open hand symbolizes the gift of knowledge, which, the Buddha said, is the best gift.
+The book in open hand symbolizes the gift of knowledge, which, the Buddha said, is the best gift.

 The Loden motto is ཆོས་བདག་མེད་ཀུན་ལ་ཐོབ་ཐང་ཡོད། (chos bdag med kun la thob thang yod), a Buddhist proverb that knowledge/truth is without an owner and everyone is entitled to it.

-Core programme areas

-The Loden Foundation runs three main programmes:
+Loden Foundation Programmes

+The Loden Foundation’s core programme areas are as follows: